 - For a system, select which actors it will incorporate.
 (Multiple actors per system is acceptable). - For each actor, select which Integration Profiles it will participate in. - For each actor-profile, select which optional transactions will be implemented.
 All required transactions must be implemented for the profile to be supported.
-(Refer to the Integration Profile Tables in sections 3-14) - Finally, for each transaction, select which optional features will be supported.
-(Refer to the transaction descriptions in TF Volume 2 and Volume 3)
+(Refer to the Integration Profile Tables in Sections 3 and later.) - Finally, for each transaction, select which optional features will be supported.
+(Refer to the transaction descriptions in RAD TF Volume 2 and Volume 3)

-Implementers should provide a statement describing which IHE Actors, IHE Integration Profiles, optional transactions and optional features are incorporated in a given product.
+Implementers should provide a statement describing which IHE actors, IHE Integration Profiles, optional transactions and optional features are incorporated in a given product.
 The recommended form for such a statement is defined in Appendix D.